USDOT-SDC-Archive/sdc-dot-cvp-ingest/README.md

 # sdc-dot-cvp-ingest
-SDC/CVP data ingest facilities into the Data Lake
+SDC/CVP tools to support data ingest into the Data Lake